talkjs/talkjs-examples/react-native/basic-example/ExpoExample/README.md

 If you aren't using a physical device, make sure the emulator/simulator for your respective platform is setup correctly.

+Enter the following command in your terminal window to start the React Native Metro:

 ```sh
 npx expo start
 ```